AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 Note: a detailed explanation on how data is added to the AnyLog Network nodes is available at the [adding data](../../adding%20data.md) section.

 This document demonstrates how to publish data into AnyLog via EdgeXpert Management tool.
+Edgex related documentation is available with the links below:

 * [EdgeX Foundry](https://www.edgexfoundry.org/)
 * [IoTech System](https://www.iotechsys.com/)